ReactiveX/RxSwift/Documentation/Tips.md

           return performURLRequest(text)
       }
       ...
-      .addDisposableTo(disposeBag) // only one top most disposable
+      .disposed(by: disposeBag) // only one top most disposable
   ```